zhenyuWang/nextjs-todo-list/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Notice:
-- If the expected page cannot be redirected after vercel is deployed, you need to configure NEXTAUTH_URL, it wasn't needed before
+- If the expected page cannot be redirected after vercel is deployed, you need to configure NEXTAUTH_URL, it wasn't needed before.
+- Dynamic file creation is not supported on vercel, so the logic is not valid after deployment\
+  If you want to update your avatar, you need to upload it to the GitHub repository based on the user.id, file address is `public/avatar/${user.id}-avatar.png`\
+  If there are other users, I would consider storing the avatars in the database in base64 format.

 ## TODO: